djipco/webmidi/README.md

 #### NPM Install

-If you prefer, you can install **WebMidi** with NPM.
-In order for this to work, you first need to create the usual `package.json` file.
-This is easily done by issuing `npm init` from your project's root.
-Then, simply issue the following command to perform the actual install:
+If you prefer, you can install **WebMidi.js** with NPM.
+Simply issue the following command to perform the actual install:

     npm install webmidi